 The style for Yukon.ca URLs is that:

 - URLs always need to be clear, unambiguous, easy to read, easy to type and easy to share

 - all URLs must be in lower case

-- URLs must use words and should not contain acronyms, wherever possible
+- URLs must use words and should not contain abbreviations such as acronyms, wherever possible

 - articles (a, an, the) and other superfluous words should not be used.
 For example, use /benefits or /benefits-guide rather than /a-guide-to-benefits